moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 ---
 id: replace-protoc-with-buf
-title: Replace protoc With buf
+title: Replace protoc with buf
 ---

 The `buf` CLI acts as a build system for all your `.proto` compilation and